popphp/pop-kettle/README.md

 ### Application Status

-You view and manage the status of the application the following commands.
+You can view and manage the status of the application the following commands outlined below.

 ##### Check the current environment: